-3.78.4.2 Query Patient Resource Response message
+3.Y.4.2 Query Patient Resource Response message

-3.78.4.2.1 Trigger Events
+3.Y.4.2.1 Trigger Events

-The response is triggered when the Medication Administration Request placer found administration requests matching the query parameters specified by the medicationRequest as a result of a Query Medication Orders Request.
+The response is triggered when the Medication Administration Request placer finds administration requests matching the query parameters specified by the medicationRequest as a result of a Query Medication Orders Request.

-3.78.4.2.2 Message Semantics
+3.Y.4.2.2 Message Semantics

-The Query Medication Request Response is a
+The Query Medication Request Response is a bundle of medicationRequest resources.

-3.78.4.2.2.1 MedicationRequest Resource Definition in the Context of Query Medication Request
+3.Y.4.2.2.1 MedicationRequest Resource Definition in the Context of Query Medication Request

 The components of the MedicationRequest Resource with cardinality greater than 0 (as shown below) are required, and the detailed description of the content is provided here.
 All other attributes of the response are optional.

-The MedicationRequest Resource contained within the Query Administration Request Response message is described at http://hl7.org/fhir/STU3/patient.html, and is not further constrained by this transaction.
+3.Y.4.2.2.2 medicationRequest content and constraints

+For all the medicationRequest resources, the following constraints apply:

+If the product referred is a kind, the medicationRequest.medication should be a link to a resource, not a contained resource.
+This is to ensure synchronization of product information (is this OK???)

+The medicationRequest.medication is typically a resource representing a product kind, i.e. it does not contain expiry date and lot number.
+As such, it will normally be a link, and not a contained resource.

+In some cases, the medication indicated is a physical instance.
+This can be the case when the medication is dispensed and the batch numbers and expiry dates are known for each administration for each patient (e.g. Patient 171 will receive medication X at 1 pm, and the physical product dispensed for that event has a lot L0123 and expiry date August 2021).
+In these cases, the medicationRequest.medication may be either contained or a link to a resource representing that physical instance.

+3.Y.4.2.2.3 Logic

+An Administration Request for an instantaneous administration shall contain … time period….

+An Administration Request for a simple interval shall contain the interval details, and …

+An Administration Request for a complex interval shall contain the conditions for each interval in the dosageInstruction repetitions.
+If there is a need to change other parameters….

-3.78.4.2.2.3 Resource Bundling
+3.Y.4.2.2.4 Resource Bundling

 Please see ITI TF-2x: Appendix Z.1 for details on the IHE guidelines for implementing FHIR bundles.

-3.78.4.2.2.4 Incremental Response Processing - Paging of Resource Bundle
+3.Y.4.2.2.5 Incremental Response Processing - Paging of Resource Bundle

 Paging is supported: the response may be split into different pages….

-The Medication Administration Request Placer shall represent these incremental responses as specified FHIR Paging http://hl7.org/fhir/STU3/http.html#paging
+The Medication Administration Request Placer shall represent these incremental responses as specified by FHIR – Paging: http://hl7.org/fhir/STU3/http.html#paging

-3.78.4.2.3 Expected Actions
+3.Y.4.2.3 Expected Actions

-The constraints specified in Section 3.78.4.2.2 represent the minimum set of information that must be implemented by a Medication Administration Request Placer.
+The constraints specified in Section 3.Y.4.2.2 represent the minimum set of information that must be implemented by a Medication Administration Request Placer.
 This does not prevent the Medication Administration Request Placer from sending additional FHIR attributes in a response; such as extensions, text, etc. The Medication Administration Performer shall ignore additional attributes and extensions if not understood.

 The consumer shall process the response in some manner specific to its application function (for example: displaying on a user interface).
 This application behavior is not specified by IHE.

-3.78.4.2.5 Conformance Resource
+3.Y.4.2.5 Conformance Resource

 Medication Administration Performer implementing [PHARM-2] should provide a Conformance Resource as described in ITI TF-2x: Appendix Z.4 indicating the query operation for the MedicationRequest Resource has been implemented and shall include all query parameters implemented for the MedicationRequest Resource.

+The table below presents the optionality and cardinality for each medicationRequest that is in the response:

 Add section 3.Z

-3.Z Report
+3.Z Medication Administration Report

 3.Z.1 Scope